Arrays and Lists in SQL Server

 For each test round, the test script randomly selects a set of unique numbers in the range from 0 to 1 163 749.
 These numbers constitute the input for the integer lists.
 The script uses these numbers retrieve the corresponding words in usrdictwords and thereby it gets the input for the string lists.

 The exact format of the lists depends on the method, with the most common being a comma-separated list with no extra spacing.
-(In difference to my tests for SQL 2000 and SQL 2005 where I randomly added extra spacing.)
+(As opposed to my tests for SQL 2000 and SQL 2005 where I randomly added extra spacing.)
 Other formats are as follows:

 MethodsData typeFormat